Iowa Court Records

 Understanding the Iowa Criminal Court System

-The Iowa state judicial system can be divided into two groups, the Appellate Courts and the Trial Courts.
-The appellate courts consist of the state Supreme Court and the state Court of Appeals while the trial courts consist of several District Courts located in each county.
+The Iowa state judicial system comprises the Appellate Courts and the Trial Courts.
+The appellate courts consist of the state Supreme Court and the state Court of Appeals, while the trial courts are the District Courts located in each county.
 The Iowa state judicial system can further be broken down as follows:

 Supreme Court

-The Iowa state Supreme Court is considered a court of last resort, as such its opinions are binding on all other Iowa state courts.
+The Iowa state Supreme Court is considered a court of last resort; its opinions are binding on all other Iowa state courts.

 Court of Appeals

-The Iowa court of appeals is an intermediate appellate court, and just like the Supreme Court, it does not preside over trials but reviews written records of trial courts to determine whether significant legal errors might have occurred.
+The Iowa Court of Appeals is an intermediate appellate court, and just like the Supreme Court, it does not preside over trials but reviews written records of trial courts to determine whether significant legal errors might have occurred.
 Appeals on trial court decisions are usually transferred to this court by the Supreme Court for review, and its decisions are considered final unless further reviewed by the Supreme Court.
-The Iowa court of appeals is responsible for handling a majority of the appeals filed in the state and some of the opinions rendered by this court are published and even become precedents for subsequent cases.
+The Iowa Court of Appeals is responsible for handling most of the appeals filed in the state, and some of the opinions rendered by this court are published and even become precedents for subsequent cases.

 District Courts

-The district courts are trial courts and have general jurisdiction over criminal and civil matters.
-As such nearly all felonies, misdemeanors, and infraction cases heard in the state of Iowa begin in them.
-The state of Iowa is divided into 8 judicial districts, each district is headed by a chief judge and there is at least one district court located in every county in the state.
-These chief judges are selected by the Supreme Court.
+The district courts are trial courts with general jurisdiction over criminal and civil matters.
+As such, nearly all felonies, misdemeanors, and infraction cases heard in Iowa begin in the District Courts.
+The state of Iowa is divided into eight judicial districts, each of which is headed by a chief judge, and there is at least one district court located in every county in the state.
+These chief judges are appointed by the Supreme Court.
+Most federal crimes committed in Iowa fall under the jurisdiction of two United States District Courts: the Northern District of Iowa and the Southern District of Iowa.

 Juvenile Courts

-The juvenile court is a specialized division of the district courts that handles certain cases involving the lives of children.
-This court has authority over ‘Child in Need of Assistance’ cases and delinquency cases.
-Child in Need of Assistance cases typically involve abused, abandoned or neglected children and may lead to the termination of the parental rights of these children’s parents or legal guardians while delinquency cases involve acts committed by children that would otherwise be considered criminal if committed by an adult.
+The juvenile court is a specialized division of the district courts that handles certain cases involving minors.
+This court has authority over ‘Child in Need of Assistance’ and delinquency cases.
+Child in Need of Assistance cases typically involve abused, abandoned, or neglected children and may lead to the termination of the parental rights of these children’s parents or legal guardians.
+In contrast, delinquency cases involve acts committed by children that would otherwise be considered criminal if committed by an adult.

 What are some examples of felonies in Iowa?